cambsull/cambsull/README.md

 ## 🙌 You're here!

 I am Cambria Sullivan, and to me coding is one of the best ways that I can contribute to the world and hopefully make life a little better for people.
-I am currently contracting for a company that is building a recruitment platform and job board focused on the professional engineering sector!
-I have also recently taken an interest in cybersecurity and have been learning about the world of pen testing, using nmap, and how to keep the applications I build updated and secure.
+I am currently contracting for a company that is building a recruitment platform and job board focused on the professional engineering sector.
+I have also recently taken an interest in cybersecurity and have been learning about the world of pen testing, using nmap, and how to keep the applications I build updated and secure!

 ## ⚡ Quick info: